emesdav/team-separation-of-duties/README.md

 Evidence of functional testing demonstrating the successful execution of the four CLI-based entry points to perform the CRUD operations is provided in the form of screenshots under the sub-folder `docs/evidence_functional_testing/crud_cli_entry_points_successful_runs/`.
+Additional proof of the working integration parts, queries and Database can be found in the respective folders under docs directory

 ### Linting ###